repercussive/css-exercises/003_ecommerce_site/README.md

 - [Before](https://liam-web-demos.pages.dev/003_ecommerce_site/)
 - [After](https://liam-web-demos.pages.dev/003_ecommerce_site/solution/)

+This time around, the design of the page is loosely inspired by a sort of softer take on neo-brutalism.

 Experiment with resizing the window to see how the page adapts.

 ## What you need to know